JoydeepMallick/Wallpapers/README.md

 - [wallpaperflare](https://www.wallpaperflare.com) : few cool image sample(s) here { [1](https://www.wallpaperflare.com/ai-ai-art-ai-dai-meaningjun-garden-ai-painting-violet-wallpaper-ygtxo), [2](https://www.wallpaperflare.com/search?wallpaper=waifu) }

 - [wallpaperhaven.cc](https://wallhaven.cc/search?q=id%3A853&sorting=random&ref=fp&seed=kaKL4j&page=4)

+There are many more which I do not recollect, some of which no more exist😿 but gave me inspiration to make this collection!

 There are tonnes of people who collect Wallpapers, just search for [Wallpapers in Github](https://github.com/topics/wallpapers)💘!